QuantumCoherence/tidydataproject/README.md

   -- unzip "FUCI HAR Dataset.zip"

-  -- list.dir() will return the following folders and subfolders of the "tidydataproject" folder:
+  -- list.dir() will return the following folders and subfolders of the "workfolder" folder:

 ```sh
 $ list.dirs()